posener/orm/README.md

 ## Example:

-Running the orm command on the `Person` struct in the `example` package, will create a `personorm` package, with ORM functions for the given struct.
+Running the orm command on the `Person` struct in the `example` package with `sqlite3` dialect, will create a `personsqlite3` package, with ORM functions for the given struct.

 By doing so, and having a database engine, `db`, one could do database operations with ORM semantics.